post graduate work permit

 This ability to work unrestricted helps you gain Canadian experience, which plays a key role in immigration applications.

-How Canada’s Post-Graduate Work Permit Leads to PR
+How Canada’s PGWP Leads to PR

 One of the most significant benefits of Canada’s Post Graduate Work Permit is that it directly supports your journey to Permanent Residency.
 Here’s how: